YoumingD/COMS4170_Group_Project/README.md

 Website for teaching sign language

-run server.py first, then open the website with the given link
+Run server.py first, then open the website with the given link

+Following link shows the details of website: https://youtu.be/kZR4DIHTZm4